nilovelez/intentionally-blank/readme.txt

 I probably can, but I probably won't.
 Blank serves a single pupose, closing the front-end, and it does that beatifully.
 If there's anything more you need, fork it or install a plugin.

 == Changelog ==

+= 3.1 =
+* Tested up to WordPress 6.3
+* Updated minimal PHP version to 7.4
+* Update: Footer is not rendered at all if set to not show it
+* Update: Header is not rendered at all if set to not show site title and tagline
+* Update: dequeued block editor global-css in the front-end
+* Update: all css styles are now conditionally loaded to reduce rendered html

 = 3.0.3 =
 * Added featured images support.
 Props Eric Pfeiffer